skeerthana2711/Instacart-Basket-Analysis--Python/README.md

 # Instacart-Basket-Analysis--Python
-Data Analysis project conducted in Python for Career Foundry Data Analytics Program.
+This is a Data Analysis project conducted in Python for Career Foundry Data Analytics Program.

 ## Objective
 Instacart is an online grocery store that operates through an app.
 Instacart already has very good sales, but they want to uncover more information about their sales patterns.